YOU MAY NOT HAVE TO APPEAR IN COURT! // CALL US ANY TIME // LOCATED DIRECTLY ACROSS FROM VISTA COURTHOUSE

 Experienced Vista Theft Attorneys

 Advising people during some of the most difficult times of their lives, Vista, California, criminal defense attorneys Nicholas W. Christoph and William R. Christoph have represented hundreds of people in your same situation, with charges of petty theft or grand theft, embezzlement, burglary, credit card, check, or insurance fraud.
 Every case and every individual is different.
 The underlying circumstances, motivations and impact of conviction also vary from person to person.
-They will work with you, keep you informed and achieve the best possible result in your case.
+They will work with you, keep you informed, guide you through the process and help you achieve the best possible result in your case.

 Christoph Law Offices learn about you as a person, investigate your case and learn the facts surrounding your charges.
 They will work with you to discover facts, explanations or circumstances that could help get your case dismissed, charges reduced or penalties minimized.
 They will recommend things that can be done to greatly improve the outcome of your case.